 The English Department at Werneth is experienced, enthusiastic and innovative.
-English is delivered at Werneth School by thirteen teachers including two Senior Leaders.
-In conjunction with English, Werneth runs a well established Media Studies department and in addition to the teaching staff, two full-time Teaching Assistants support lessons in both Key Stages and deliver a successful programme of intervention to small groups of students in addition to their English lessons.
+English is delivered at Werneth School by thirteen teachers including a Senior Leader and Werneth’s teaching and learning lead teacher.
+In addition to the teaching staff, two full-time Teaching Assistants support lessons in both Key Stages and deliver a successful programme of intervention to small groups of students.

 Key stage 3